ansys/pyansys-math/doc/source/examples/ansys-math_vs_scipy/ansys-math_vs_scipy.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 134-139

-Make the sparse matrices for SciPy unsymmetric as symmetric matrices in SciPy are memory inefficient.
+Make the sparse matrices for SciPy asymmetric as symmetric matrices in SciPy are memory inefficient.

 :math:`K = K + K^T - diag(K)`